Emmotes/ic_spoilers/docs/gale.md

                                 pockets.
     Robes of Increased Potency: I could get used to these.
 Elegant, but powerful - just like Tara.
-     Arch-mage's Accoutrements: Incredible!
+      Archmage's Accoutrements: Incredible!
 Every stitch is infused with Weave.
 Like wearing magic itself...

 Slot 3: